What Is Propoxyphene Detox?

 Propoxyphene and Abnormal Heart Health

 Darvon and Darvocet were recalled and removed from American markets because of the harmful side effects on the heart caused by Propoxyphene.
-Much of this is because of people increasing their dosages of the pills, creating long-term abnormal heart rhythms.
-As a result, patients using Propoxyphene began to have extreme heart complications.
+Patients using Propoxyphene began to have extreme heart complications.
 In addition to abnormal heart rhythms, Darvocet and Darvon users experienced: